imzqqq/chat/website/spec/attic/drafts/websockets.rst

 result        object     On success, the results of the request. error         object     On error, an object giving the resons for the
                          error.
-This has the same structure as the "standard error response" for the Chat API: an object with the fields ``errcode`` and ``error``.
+This has the same structure as the "standard error response" for the Matrix API: an object with the fields ``errcode`` and ``error``.
 ============= ========== ===================================================